ankschoubey/old-blog/_posts/2020-06-23-user-interface.md

 This is not specific to UI, this is general to any design including once in the physical world.

-Something I had a real wonder at was the lights at the back of 🚗vehicles.
+Something I had a real wonder at was the lights at the back of vehicles.
 They are just so simple yet I could not imagine any better alternative.
  - left-right lights
  - red lights for brake